 Before starting, check out our “Tenerife Photo Tour”:

 The five most beautiful spots in the Teide National Park for night photography

-Before finding out which are the five most beautiful places to capture the Milky Way on Teide Park, take a look at “How To Photograph The Milky Way”.
+Before finding out which are the five most beautiful places to capture the Milky Way on Teide Park, take a look at our article “How To Photograph The Milky Way“!